Flying and gliding animals: Externally powered flight

-Many species will use multiple of these modes at various times; a hawk will use powered flight to rise, then soar on thermals, then descend via free-fall to catch its prey.
+Many species will use multiple modes at different times; a hawk can use powered flight to rise, then soar on thermals, then descend via free-fall to catch its prey.

 Evolution and ecology

 Gliding and parachuting

+Gliding may have evolved completely separately from wing-powered flight.
+Unlike wing-powered flight, gliding has evolved independently more than 30 times; however, these groups have not radiated nearly as much as the groups of flying animals.

+Usually, gliding aids animals in leaping directly across extended distances—for example, from one tree canopy to another—without having to descend to the ground which would expose them to risks from ground predators.
+Gliding is also suitable specifically for predator avoidance, allowing for controlled targeted landings to safer areas.
+Gliding predators may also search more efficiently for prey.

-While gliding occurs independently from powered flight, it has some ecological advantages of its own as it is the simplest form of flight.
-Gliding is a very energy-efficient way of travelling from tree to tree.
-Although moving through the canopy running along the branches may be less energetically demanding, the faster transition between trees allows for greater foraging rates in a particular patch.
-Glide ratios can be dependent on size and current behavior.
-Higher foraging rates are supported by low glide ratios as smaller foraging patches require less gliding time over shorter distances and greater amounts of food can be acquired in a shorter time period.
-Low ratios are not as energy efficient as the higher ratios, but an argument made is that many gliding animals eat low energy foods such as leaves and are restricted to gliding because of this, whereas flying animals eat more high energy foods such as fruits, nectar, and insects.
-Mammals tend to rely on lower glide ratios to increase the amount of time foraging for lower energy food.
-An equilibrium glide, achieving a constant airspeed and glide angle, is harder to obtain as animal size increases.
-Larger animals need to glide from much higher heights and longer distances to make it energetically beneficial.
-Gliding is also very suitable for predator avoidance, allowing for controlled targeted landings to safer areas.
-In contrast to flight, gliding has evolved independently many times (more than a dozen times among extant vertebrates); however these groups have not radiated nearly as much as have groups of flying animals.
+Gliding has some ecological advantages compared to powered flight: it is simpler and more energy efficient.
+Although moving through the canopy by running along the branches may be less energetically demanding, the faster transition between trees allows for greater foraging rates in a particular patch.
+Glide ratios, which can be dependent on size and current behaviour, play an important role in this.
+Low ratios are not as energy efficient as high ratios, but offer other advantages.
+For example, low glide ratios lead to higher foraging rates, as smaller foraging patches require less gliding time over shorter distances, and thus greater amounts of food can be acquired in a shorter time period.
+Since gliding animals tend to eat low energy foods such as leaves and are restricted to gliding because of this, they may rely on lower glide ratios to increase the amount of time foraging for this lower energy food.
+On the other hand, flying animals eat more high energy foods such as fruits, nectar, and insects.
+An equilibrium glide, where an animal descends at a constant airspeed and glide angle, becomes harder to obtain as the animal's size increases.
+Larger animals need to glide from much higher heights and longer distances to make gliding energetically beneficial.